-Tourist Place in Ajmer
+Tourist Places in Ajmer

-Dargah is one of the most famous attractions of Ajmer.
+Dargah is one of the most famous attractions in Ajmer.
 It is located at the foot of a barren hill in the old part of the town.
-This is India’s most important pilgrimage center for people of all faiths.
+This is India’s most important pilgrimage centre for people of all faiths.
 Popularly known as Dargah Sharif, it is the tomb of the Sufi saint Khwaja Moin-ud-din Chisti who came to Ajmer from Persia in 1192.
 Mughal Emperor Humayun completed the construction of the shrine and the Nizam of Hyderabad added its massive gate.

 There are two mosques in the courtyard, one built by Akbar and the other by Shah Jahan.
-The saint’s tomb with a marble dome is in the center of the second courtyard and is surrounded by a silver platform.
-The shrine is next only to Mecca for the Muslims of south Asia.
+The saint’s tomb with a marble dome is in the centre of the second courtyard and is surrounded by a silver platform.
+The shrine is next only to Mecca for the Muslims of South Asia.
 The Urs Mela commemorating the death anniversary of the saint is held here in the seventh month of the lunar calendar and attracts a large number of Muslims from India and abroad.
-A colorful fair that springs up during this time is the major attraction.
-The Dargah is a must visit on your travel to Rajasthan
+A colourful fair that springs up during this time is a major attraction.
+The Dargah is a must-visit on your travel to Rajasthan.

-You can visit the Ana Sagar Lake on your Ajmer travel, an artificial lake that was created in the 12th century by damming River Luni.
-On its bank is the pleasant park, the Daulat Bagh containing a series of marble pavilions erected in 1637 by Shahjahan.
+You can visit the Ana Sagar Lake on your Ajmer travel.
+An artificial lake that was created in the 12th century by damming River Luni.
+On its bank is the pleasant park, the Daulat Bagh.
+Containing a series of marble pavilions erected in 1637 by Shahjahan.
 There are fine views from the hill beside the park.
 Boats are available for hire at the jetty.
 Adhai-din-ka-Jhonpra is another major attraction located beyond the Dargah; on the outskirts of the town are the ruins of this mosque.

 The Museum was once a palace built by Mughal Emperor Akbar, this imposing building now houses the government museum.
 Its collection includes stone sculptures, old weapons, and miniature paintings.
 You can visit this museum on your Ajmer travel tour.